Rabibah96/esports_data_analysis/README.md

 ORDER BY AvgPrizeMoney DESC;
 ```

-**Business Insight:** Finding out which games have the highest payouts allows organizations to focus resources on those games for better returns on investment.
+**Business Insight:** Finding out which games have the highest payouts.

 **3. Which teams have the largest percentage share of the total prize in their respective genres?**